Narthorn/ctf/2020-10-24_DGSESIEE/timeline/README.md

 **Ended**:   2020-10-27 09:35
 **Total time**: ~48 hours

 Disclaimer: as of writing, I am a full-time NEET creature, so I was free to spend a *lot* of time on this.
 This is also the first time I do a competitive timed CTF.
-I'm certain there are people who completed all challenges but spent less time than me overall, which is certainly more valuable<a name="1b">[¹](#1)</a>!
+I'm certain there are people who completed all challenges but spent less time than me overall, which is certainly more valuable!<a name="1b">[¹](#1)</a>

-The purpose of this page is to keep it real - it's probably a bad idea to spend that much time on a CTF, and I don't want to pretend otherwise.
+The purpose of this page is to keep it real - it's probably not the best idea to spend that much time on a CTF.
 I had fun, though!

 For some reason, I picked up the habit of keeping track of my time in a big spreadsheet.
 I'm sure I'll find a real use for it some day, but it comes in pretty handy when I need to figure out what I was doing at any given time.